gogocat/dataBind/README.md

         <span>Hello</span>
     </h1>

-    <div class="" data-jq-if="!myCondition" data-jq-tmp="{id: 'someTemplateId', data: 'someData'}"></div>
+    <div data-jq-if="!myCondition" data-jq-tmp="{id: 'someTemplateId', data: 'someData'}"></div>

-The attribute `data-jq-if` is refernce to the viewModel's property 'myCondition'.
-This property can be a boolean, or an function that returns boolean.
+The attribute `data-jq-if` is refernce to the viewModel's property '**myCondition**'.
+This property can be a boolean, or a function that returns boolean.

 If `myCondition` is false. the children elements will be removed.
 When later `myCondition` is set to true.
 The elements will be render back.